Black Run Preserve

 Kettle Run Road has rumble strips that are noisy as the Long Path gets closer to the road – in case you are wondering what that strange sound is.

-Print ahead, take a photo of the map on the kiosk in the lot, use their interactive trail map or our Interactive Map link in the box above.
+Print ahead or take a photo of the map on the kiosk in the lot.
+Follow along on your smartphone with our Interactive Map link above.
+Shorter hike in Best Day Hikes in New Jersey.

-Large map on the kiosk
+Large map on the kiosk.

 Parking: N39.84573° W74.89890°